 Transportation to the penal colonies is a fascinating subject.
 Has your surname history or family research uncovered that your ancestors endured transportation to the penal colonies?
 Punishment for criminals in the 18th century was harsh.
-This article is kindly provided by the ‘Victorian Crime and Punishment’ website.
+This article is kindly provided by ‘Victorian Crime and Punishment’ .
 It outlines the reasons for transportation to the penal colonies and how it was implemented.

 The 18th century was a time of exploration and trade.
 There was also a huge increase in crime.
 Transportation to the penal colonies was an answer to the problem of overcrowded, filthy gaols and also to shortages of workers in the new colonies.

 There was also social unrest at the number of people being hanged for quite trivial crimes.
 Transportation to penal colonies offered the government an alternative to hanging.

 By 1775 there were 13 British Colonies in America.
 However, on Declaration of Independence in 1776, America refused to take any more convicts.
 Other destinations were sought instead.
 In 1787-8 the first convicts were sent to New South Wales, to the natural harbour of Port Jackson, north of Botany Bay.

 During the Napoleonic wars, labour was needed in the dockyards in England.
 Therefore fewer people were transported.
 For a short while the authorities favoured imprisonment in gaols in England.
 Prisoners were kept in solitary confinement or had to carry out hard labour.